wat is user generated content

 Find the highest quality photos and videos, and bookmark them for future use on social media!

-Questioning how personalization ties into user-generated content?
+Questioning how personalisation ties into user-generated content?

 (That’s what this article is about, after all.)